-NPS Vs PPF - PPF Versus NPS
+NPS Vs PPF - Which is Better & Difference

 Retirement can be the best or worst time of your life, depending on how well-prepared you are for it.
 On the one hand, you will have enough time on your hands to do whatever you want to do, without having to worry about work.
 On the other hand, you no longer have a regular income from work, which may mean not having the necessary money to meet all of your requirements.
 Add to that inflation and increasing life expectancy, which can continue for a long time.